julianneq/Lake_Problem_DPS/README.md

 Contents:

-* `DataInPaper`: Directory containing all of the data generated in this paper, including reference sets from the optimizaiton, SOWs used for re-evaluation, and the domain satisficing metric for each policy
+* `DataInPaper`: Directory containing all of the data generated in this paper, including reference sets from the optimization, SOWs used for re-evaluation, and the domain satisficing metric for each policy

 * `Optimization`: Directory containing the code for optimizing the lake problem using DPS and the intertemporal open loop control strategy